DKsheeraj/DOCS_DB/README.md

 # DOCS_DB

 DOCS_DB is a key-value store implemented in C++.
-The keys in the Redis store are strings, and the values are records of students with the following fields:
+The keys have the following fields:
-- Last name
-- First name
-- Year of birth
+- Last name, First name, Year of birth, City, Money
-- City
-- Number of current coins

 ## Build

 The project can be built using CMake version 3.15 or higher.